 How can we solemnize these memories on this anniversary date?

-Ideally one should be in New York City for the events which will take place, but there will also be observances in Washington, D.C. and Shanksville, PA and, probably in your own hometown.
+Ideally, one should be in New York City for the events which will take place, but there will also be observances in Washington, D.C., and Shanksville, P,A and probably in your own hometown.

 Perhaps you are near enough to visit Ground Zero: meditate as you walk along the two pools that mark the footprints of the North and South Towers.
-Pause as you read the thousands of names, etched in bronze, the three thousands of names of those who died that infamous day.
+Pause as you read the thousands of names, etched in bronze, the three thousand names of those who died that infamous day.
 The North Pool lists the names of those who perished in the North Tower and on Flight 11.
-The South Pool memorializes the South Tower dead, the First Responders, the Pentagon dead, Flights 175, 77 and 93.
+The South Pool memorializes the South Tower dead, the First Responders, the Pentagon dead, Flights 175, 77, and 93.
 Pause and remember.

 The Memorial will be dedicated on the Anniversary Day.
 The families of those lost that day are invited to special ceremonies and private visits.
-Each victims name will be read aloud by a family member and by student volunteers.
+Each victim’s name will be read aloud by a family member and by student volunteers.

 Nearby, in Battery Park, there will be a display of 3000 red and blue banners, displaying the names of each soul lost that day.